-There’s little worse than an unpleasant surprise during tax season, but you can avoid one or more of them if you have a good idea of your liabilities as you start the new year, and—just as important—if you know the amounts of any tax perks the government is willing to toss your way.
-It can pay to know current income limitations and the amounts of various credits and deductions so you can plan your year accordingly.
+Few things are worse than unpleasant surprises during tax season, but you can avoid them if you have a good idea of your liabilities as you start the new year.
+You should also understand the amounts of any tax perks the government is willing to make available to you.
+This is equally as important if you're considering going back and amending a previous year's return because you didn't get it right the first time.

-The Internal Revenue Service obligingly publishes a list of updated figures and inflation adjustments each November, scheduled to go into effect at the first of the year.
-And there are quite a few of them, usually about 40 or so annually.
-You can find a full list in Revenue Procedure 2018-57, but these are the key adjustments.
+The Internal Revenue Service (IRS) obligingly publishes a list of updated figures and inflation adjustments every November, scheduled to go into effect on the first of the new year.
+There are usually quite a few of them, as many as 40 or so annually.
+You can find a full list for 2019 in Revenue Procedure 2018-57.

-This is advance planning!
-You won’t be using these numbers to prepare your 2018 tax return in 2019, but rather to monitor when and how you spend and earn money beginning in the new year.
+This is retroactive tax planning!
+You won’t be using these numbers to prepare your 2020 tax return in 2021, but rather to go back and amend your 2019 tax return if necessary.

 The 2019 Tax Brackets

 The IRS increases the income perimeters for each tax bracket annually.
-This means you can earn a little more than you did last year without paying a greater percentage of taxes…but don’t get too excited.
+This means you can earn a little more than you did the previous year without paying a greater percentage of taxes, but don’t get too excited.
 The difference is just a few hundred dollars in some cases.

 |2019 Federal Tax Brackets|